Clement134/get-changelog/packages/get-changelog-cli/README.md

-  -r, --reporter <reporterName>  reporter to use (console, console-jira) -o, --open                     open changelog url with the default browser (only usable with -m) --cache                        use cache to improve performances -h, --help                     display help for command
+  -r, --reporter <reporterName>  reporter to use (console, console-jira) -o, --open                     open changelog url with the default browser (only usable with -m) --cache                        use cache to improve performances -f, --filter <matches>         (ncu option) include only package names matching the given string, comma-or-space-delimited list, or /regex/
+  -x, --reject <matches>         (ncu option) exclude packages matching the given string, comma-or-space-delimited list, or /regex/
+  -g, --global                   (ncu option) check global packages instead of in the current project -n, --newest                   (ncu option) find the newest versions available instead of the latest stable versions -t, --greatest                 (ncu option) find the highest versions available instead of the latest stable versions --minimal                      (ncu option) do not upgrade newer versions that are already satisfied by the version range according to semver
+  -h, --help                     display help for command
 ```